Why B2B Marketing Execution Breaks Down

 Handoff friction

 Work stalls at the boundary between teams.
 Marketing creates content, but it is disconnected from the GTM motion sales is running.
 Product shares input, but it arrives too late to shape the campaign.
-Context gets lost every time work moves from one team to another.
+Context gets lost every time work moves from one function to another.

-The result is rework, misalignment and a persistent feeling that teams are working in parallel but not together.
+Rework.
+Misalignment.
+A persistent feeling that teams are working in parallel but not together.

 Priority fragmentation